mit-ll-ai-technology/maite/docs/source/how_tos.rst

 .. meta::
-   :description: How-to guides for using the jatic-toolbox.
+   :description: How-to guides for using the maite.

-.. _jatic-toolbox-how-to:
+.. _maite-how-to:

 How-To Guides
 =============

-These how-to guides are here to help jatic-toolbox users who are wondering: "How do I ___?".
+These how-to guides are here to help maite users who are wondering: "How do I ___?".
 Our guides help you learn by having you do; they provide simple steps towards concrete objectives.